 A Collaborative Kāhea (Call): MCC Networks in Action and in the News

-Spring and summer 2017 the MCC will be leading knowledge coproduction forums at local, regional, and national conferences listed below.
-These forums will utilize a variety of formats to interactively showcase the collaborative process of uniting multiple knowledge forms and distinct worldviews through professional networking and, thereby, fostering adaptation, resilience, and sustainability within local communities during socio-ecological change.
+Our first collaborative forums were the Climate Change Boot Camp (Aug.
+2016) and the National Early Career Professional Training at UMASS (Nov.
+2016).
+Next during the Spring and summer of 2017, the MCC led knowledge coproduction forums at local, regional, and national conferences listed below.
+These forums utilized a variety of formats and organizational scales and were opportunities for managers, graduate students, and researchers to interactively participate in the collaborative process of uniting multiple knowledge forms and distinct worldviews through professional networking.
+In-person forums such as these draw diverse backgrounds and are unique opportunities for professionals and communities to develop relationships, expand networks and, thereby, build upon human capacities of adaptation, resilience, and sustainability through times of significant socio-ecological change.

 May 2017: UH Hilo Stories Reports on MCC Graduate Research Project Investigating Potential Climate Change Impacts on Near Shore Water Quality in East Hawaiʻi